 What is Technical Debt?

 Technical debt is the difference between doing something the desired or best way and doing something quickly.
-Technical debt is a conscious choice, made knowingly and with commission to take a shortcut in the technology arena – the delta between the desired or intended way and quicker way.
+Technical debt is a conscious choice, made knowingly, and with commission to take a shortcut in the technology arena – the delta between the desired or intended way and quicker way.
 The shortcut is usually taken for time to market reasons and is a sound business decision within reason.

-Is Tech Debt Bad?
+Is Technical Debt Bad?

-Tech Debt Maintenance
+Technical Debt Maintenance

-Our experience indicates that most companies should expect to spend 12% to 25% of engineering effort on a mix of servicing technical debt.
+Our experience indicates that most companies should expect to spend 12% to 25% of engineering effort on servicing technical debt.
 Whether that resource allocation keeps the debt static, reduces it, or allows it to grow depends upon the amount of technical debt and also influences the level of spend.
 It is easy to see how a company delinquent in servicing their technical debt will have to increase the resource allocation to deal with it, reducing resources for product innovation and market responsiveness.

-Tech Debt Takeaways:
+Technical Debt Takeaways: